 Chief Bouvier is an active member of the Louisiana Association of Nationally Registered Emergency Medical Technicians and a past president of the New Orleans EMT Association.
 He has an extensive educational background in emergency response that spans over three decades.
 He holds certifications from Louisiana State University, Texas A&M University, Florida State Fire College, Louisiana State Police Academy, and the National Fire Academy.
 Chief Bouvier is a member of the Editorial Advisory Board of EMS World Magazine for 20 years and has written articles for EMS & Fire Service publications, made written contributions to 11 EMS textbooks and is the author of several video training tapes.

-This session is designed to help Pre-hospital Care Practitioners better understand diabetes and how to properly care for and assist the Diabetic patient.
-Diabetes refers to a group of diseases that affects the way your body uses blood glucose, commonly known as blood sugar.
-Glucose is your main source of energy for the cells […]
+This session is designed to help prehospital care practitioners better understand diabetes and how to properly care for and assist the diabetic patient.
+Diabetes refers to a group of diseases that affects the way the body uses blood glucose, commonly known as blood sugar.
+Glucose is the main source of energy for the cells that […]

 This session is designed to help first responders better understand how to manage School Bus Crash Incidents.
 Daily in the United States an average of 480,000 yellow school buses transport approximately 25 million students to and from school.
 Although school buses are the most regulated vehicle on the highway, incidents involving school buses occur daily. […]

-This session is designed to help Prehospital Care Practitioners & First Responders better understand and manage Extreme Gun Shot Wounds.
+This session is designed to help prehospital care practitioners and first responders better understand and manage extreme gunshot wounds.
 Each year nearly 37,000 people are killed as a result of firearms.
-Medical reports indicate that nearly 500,000 people Dial 911 and use the Emergency Medical Services for Extreme Gun Shot Wounds each year. […]
+Medical reports indicate that nearly 500,000 people Dial 911 and use the Emergency Medical Services for extreme gunshot wounds each year.
+The high incidence […]

-This session is designed to help Prehospital Care Practitioners, Emergency Nurses & Physicians, Respiratory, X-ray and Lab Technicians better understand and manage patients that have fell victim to Heroin use.
-The impact of Heroin use is felt across the United States with Heroin being identified as one of the most important drug abuse issues effecting […]
+This session is designed to help prehospital care practitioners, emergency nurses, and physicians, respiratory, X-ray and lab technicians better understand and manage patients that have fallen victim to Heroin use.
+The impact of Heroin use is felt across the United States with Heroin being identified as one of the most important drug abuse issues affecting […]